rayfarias56/shpe/README.md

 # Attention Devs

 Please commit to develop.
-Merging of branches and releases will be controlled by the lead developer on the projects
+Merging of branches and releases will be controlled by the lead developer on the project.

 # PLEASE PLEASE PLEASE